JeremyRiva/BFSAlgorithm/README.md

 `y = y_goal - y_cellposition`
 `Manhattan distance d = |x| + |y|`

-In comparison the expansion made by the A* search shows only 11 expansions to reach the goal (the shortest path)
+In comparison the expansion made by the A* search shows only 11 expansions to reach the goal (the shortest path).

 ```
 A* search expansions in order:
 0   -1  -1  -1  -1  -1
 1   -1  -1  -1  -1  -1
 2   -1  -1  -1  -1  -1
 3   -1   7   8   9  10
 4    5   6  -1  -1  11
 ```

 ## Results